-- Identify some elderly persons in the village willing to talk about the history of village.
+- Identify some elderly persons in the village willing to talk about the history of the village.
 Invite them for a meeting. - Explain to them the purpose of the exercise.
 Initiate a discussion on the history of the village.
 The key questions, you can use may include: - When was the village established? - What are the important events in the history of the village? - What major changes took place? - What are the reasons for these changes? - Preferably, ask one of the participants to note down the major events in brief on cards in bold letters.
-If the participants are unable to do so, ensure that one of the facilitators take this role.
-Anyway, take note of key points and be willing to do this task yourselves, if necessary. - Ask them for more such events that they would like to add.
-Once you feel the list is more or less complete, ask them to keep cards in a chronological order on the top the earlier events and lower down the later events.
+If the participants are unable to do so, ensure that one of the facilitators take up this role.
+Anyway take note of key points and be willing to do this task yourselves, if necessary. - Ask them to share more such events and any that they would like to add.
+Once you feel the list is more or less complete, ask them to keep cards in a chronological order earlier events on the top and the later events lower down.
 Read out the events and ask them whether they are happy with the order or if they would like to modify it.

-CHART - I A
+CHART - IA

-TIME LINE KASIYA KUNDA
+TIME LINE